Pylons/pyramid/docs/narr/views.rst

 Writing View Callables Which Use a Renderer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-View callables needn't always return a WebOb Response object.
+View callables needn't always return a Response object.
+Instead, they may
-Instead, they may return an arbitrary Python object, with the
-expectation that a :term:`renderer` will convert that object into a
+return an arbitrary Python object, with the expectation that a :term:`renderer`
-response instance on behalf of the developer.
-Some renderers use a
+will convert that object into a response instance on behalf of the developer.
-templating system; other renderers use object serialization
+Some renderers use a templating system; other renderers use object
-techniques.
+serialization techniques.

-If you do not define a ``renderer`` attribute in :term:`view
+If you do not define a ``renderer`` attribute in :term:`view configuration` for
-configuration` for an associated :term:`view callable`, no renderer is
+an associated :term:`view callable`, no renderer is associated with the view.
-associated with the view.
-In such a configuration, an error is raised
+In such a configuration, an error is raised when a view callable does not
-when a view callable does not return an object which implements the
-WebOb :term:`Response` interface, documented within
+return an object which implements the :term:`Response` interface, documented
-:ref:`the_response`.
+within :ref:`the_response`.

 View configuration can vary the renderer associated with a view
 callable via the ``renderer`` attribute.
 For example, this ZCML